PabloLION/symmetric-secret-share/docs/dev-docs.md

 # Development Documentation

-## TODO

-3 - Add encryption algorithm.
-Empty slot to fill, in `encryption.py` 7 - Add key to system variable and use it, instead of writing it every time.

 ## DEV LOG

 1. (DONE) Add a script to generate different files from one same file.
 We always use `.env`